 Covered Entity shall not disclose Mental Health Information except as set out in this policy and in compliance with Iowa law regarding the disclosure of Mental Health Information.

 In addition to the HIPAA rules governing the disclosure of PHI, the following rules apply to disclosures of Mental Health Information:

+Care Coordination.
+Mental Health Information may be disclosed for purposes of care coordination (as defined under Iowa Code §135.154) if not otherwise restricted by federal law or regulation.

 Voluntary Authorization.
 An Individual eighteen years of age or older, or an Individual’s legal representative, may consent to the disclosure of Mental Health Information relating to the Individual by signing a voluntary authorization form.